KlipperScreen/KlipperScreen/docs/Troubleshooting/Framebuffer.md

 # Screen is using the wrong framebuffer

+!!! warning
+    THIS IS NOT APPLICABLE TO WAYLAND
+    Wayland compositors do not support framebuffer devices

 If you have multiple framebuffers, you may need to fix the X11 configuration, list the available framebuffers and check the current one: